aebkea/rossprogram-website/src/pages/index.md

 {% /quick-links %}

+## Program Dates

+There will be two sites for the Ross/USA program:

+- at Otterbein University in Columbus, OH, June 9 through July 19, 2024, and
+- at Rose-Hulman Institute of Technology in Terre Haute, Indiana, June 16 through July 26, 2024.

 ## Ross Program Support

 The Ross Program is supported in several ways.
 Partners in this mathematical enterprise include: